MADE IN CALIFORNIA

 The program promotes companies through various channels, including social media, content marketing, press outreach, and partnerships with local and national media.
 The official label also boosts credibility and consumer trust in your products.

-Can the Made in California label be used on packaging and marketing materials?
+Can I Use the Made in California Label on Packaging and Marketing?

 Advisory Committee